ofaura/Resonance-Engine/README.md

   - Mouse Wheel to zoom in and zoom out
   - Right Click to rotate
   - Shift to speed up the camera movement
+  - F to center camera in selected game object

 # LICENSE

-Copyright <2019> <Resonance Engine by Oscar Faura Sol and Jacobo Galofre>
+Copyright <2019> <Resonance Engine by Oscar Faura, Jacobo Galofre and Rafel Brau>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the Software), to deal in the Software without restriction, including